FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 === #gls("olm", long: true) <olm-section>

-The Operator Lifecycle Manager (OLM) is a tool that helps users install, update, and manage the lifecycle of all Operators and their associated services running across their Kubernetes clusters.
-OLM extends Kubernetes' native API and CLI to provide a declarative way to install, manage, and upgrade Operators and their dependencies in a cluster.
+@olm is a tool that helps users install, update, and manage the lifecycle of all Operators and their associated services running across their Kubernetes clusters.
+The Operator Lifecycle includes its installation, updates, and removal in a Kubernetes cluster.
+Operators can be installed from Catalogs, which are collections of Operators that have been built, tested, and are maintained for Kubernetes and OpenShift users by independent software vendors (ISVs), community members, and Red Hat (the makers of @olm). @olm extends Kubernetes' native API and CLI to provide a declarative way to manage Operators and their dependencies in a cluster.

-It can be used to solve version mismatch problems by installing the adequate version of the operator in the cluster.
-This solution is not a silver bullet, since it requires that some version of the operator supports all the version requirements of the dependent pieces of software.
+To solve the version conflict dependency resolution can be used.
+Dependency resolution solves version mismatch problems by installing the adequate version of the operator that satisfies all of the version reuqirements in the cluster.
+This relies on the the operator follows the semantic versioning scheme, and declares its dependencies correctly.

+For example: if we have two operators: `foo` and `bar` that both depend on `baz`, @olm will look at the version requirements of `foo` and `bar`.
+If `foo` requires `baz` version `1.2` to `1.8`, and `bar` requires `baz` version `1.7` exactly, @olm will install `baz` version `1.7`, since it satisfies both requirements.

+In an other exampel if `foo` requires `baz` version `1.2` to `1.8`, and `bar` requires `baz` version `1.9` exactly, @olm will not be able to install `baz`, since there is no version that satisfies both requirements.
+In this case, the user has to manually resolve the conflict somehow.
+This is why @olm is not a silver bullet, and it cannot solve all version conflicts.

 === OpenStack Projects